Naituw/SpriteKitWatchFace/README.md

 This repo is based on @steventroughtonsmith 's great work (https://github.com/steventroughtonsmith/SpriteKitWatchFace)

-For simplicity, I've removed other watch faces, they are still available in original repo
+For code simplicity, I've removed other watch faces, they are still available in original repo

 # Screenshot